Canning Tomato Soup

 More ways to can tomatoes

-Try this homemade canned tomato soup recipe the next time you find yourself swimming in tomatoes.
+Try this homemade canned tomato soup recipe the next time you find yourself overwhelmed with a glut of tomatoes.
 You will find it tastes better than any you have tried before!

 Enjoy.
 And have fun cooking!